Supreme Court declines to fast-track Trump immunity dispute in blow to special counsel

 Washington — The Supreme Court on Friday declined for now to take up a landmark case over whether former President Donald Trump is absolutely immune from prosecution for alleged crimes committed while he was in office, a move that allows the appeals process to play out first.

+The court issued a one-line, unsigned order denying the request from special counsel Jack Smith: "The petition for a writ of certiorari before judgment is denied."
+There were no noted dissents.

 The high court's decision paves the way for the U.S. Court of Appeals for the District of Columbia Circuit to rule first on whether the former president can be prosecuted for allegedly attempting to thwart the transfer of presidential power after the 2020 presidential election.
-The move does not preclude either party — Trump or special counsel Jack Smith — from seeking the Supreme Court's review again after the appeals court makes its determination.
+The move does not preclude the losing party — Trump or Smith — from seeking the Supreme Court's review again after the appeals court makes its determination.

 But it could impact the timing of the trial, which is set to begin March 4 in Washington, D.C.
 Proceedings in the case, one of two brought by Smith, have been paused while Trump pursues his appeal.
 Whether the prosecution of Trump can move forward hinges on the outcome of the dispute over his immunity claim.